-If the ULP packet had been encapsulated in a shim6 payload extension header, then this extension header must be removed.
-The result needs to be that the ULP receives an ICMP error where the contained "packet in error" looks as if the shim did not exist.
+After the "packet in error" has had the original ULIDs inserted, then this payload extension header can be removed.
+The result is a "packet in error" that is passed to the ULP which looks as if the shim did not exist.